craftyoyo/Touchscreen-Automation/README.md

     'database' : 'SQL DATABASE'
 }

-I use BCM name for pin number so it's "26" for GPIO 26 and not "37" PINS = {
+# I use BCM name for pin number so it's "26" for GPIO 26 and not "37"
+# State is always empty and type is always "production"
+PINS = {
     21 : {'name' : 'Hall',          'state' : '', 'type' : 'production'},
     20 : {'name' : 'Living Room',   'state' : '', 'type' : 'production'},